 At the 2015 FINA World Championships Campbell had one of the best meets of her career.
 In her first event of the meet, the 100-meter free, Campbell came out of the semi-finals third behind her sister, Cate, and Sweden’s Sarah Sjostrom.
-Coming off of the block, Bronte finished first to the wall, just .01 seconds ahead of Cate, and blasted home to win gold just a half-second off the of the World Record.
+Coming off of the block, Bronte finished first to the wall, just .01 seconds ahead of Cate, and blasted home to win gold in 52.52.

 In her second individual event, the 50-meter free, Cate was the heavy favor to win.
 Bronte qualified for the final of the 50, coming out of the semi-final in fourth place.
-When it came to the final, Bronte shed .20 seconds to take the win, finishing .10 ahead of the rest of the field.
-Her double-win made Bronte only the third swimmer in history to take the 50-100-meter freestyle double in World Championship history.
+When it came to the final, Bronte shed .20 seconds to take the win, finishing .10 ahead of the rest of the field (24.12).
+Her double-win made Bronte only the third swimmer in history to take the 50-100m freestyle double in World Championship history.

 In her relay events at the World Championships, Campbell also picked up a gold on the 400-meter freestyle relay where she split a blistering 51.77 on the third leg.
 As the anchor of the 400-meter medley relay Campbell brought home the Australian team to a bronze medal after diving in the water fifth.
-Her split, nearly identical to the previous relay, was enough to catch two for third.
+Her split was nearly identical to the previous relay at 51.78.

 2016 Australian Olympic Trials

-Campbell along with her sister Cate will represent Australia at the 2016 Rio Olympics.
-Bronte will swim the 50M, 100M and 4X100M Free Relay.
+Campbell along with her sister Cate qualified to represent Australia at the 2016 Rio Olympics in the 50M, 100M and 4X100M Free Relay.

 2016 Rio Olympics

 Campbell finished fourth in the 50M Free, just missing a podium finish by .03 seconds.
 In the 100M Free, Campbell again finished a disappointing fourth, five one-hundredths of a second behind third place finisher, Sarah Sjostrom of Sweden.
-In the 4X100M Free Relay, Bronte, sister Cate, Brittany Elmslie, and Madison Wilson combined to set a World Record of 3:30.65 to win Gold.
+In the 4X100M Free Relay, Bronte, sister Cate, Brittany Elmslie, and Emma McKeon combined to set a World Record of 3:30.65 to win Gold.